JelleBootsma/BlazorObservers/README.md

 ## Future
+Completed:
+- [x] Make ResizeObserver callback parameters available
+- [x] Auto-package

 Feature backlog:

-- [ ] Make ResizeObserver callback parameters available
+- [ ] Add compatibility with element rerendering, so that the ResizeObserver stops observing the original element, and starts observing the newly rendered element.
+- [ ] Add ExecuteFinal option to HaltTaskTriggering, so that the last callback with the accurate size change is executed.
 - [ ] Add more observers, such as [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) and [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver)
 - [ ] Unit testing
 - [ ] Performance analysis
-- [ ] Auto-package